Sarthak-006/mystic-forest-flow/FLOW_INTEGRATION.md

-# Flow Blockchain Integration for Forest Adventure Game
+# Flow Blockchain Integration for Mystic Forest Flow

 ## Overview
-This guide shows how to integrate your Forest Adventure Game with Flow blockchain to store story outcomes as on-chain data.
+This guide shows how to integrate your Mystic Forest Flow game with Flow blockchain to store story outcomes as on-chain data.

 ## Smart Contract Features